 Note: The bonus and annual fees listed in this article are accurate as of the original posting in 2016.
 Current information about the Sapphire Reserve can be found here.

-The Chase Sapphire Reserve® is arguably the hottest new credit card this year, and its popularity is costing Chase a lot in profits… at least in the short term.
+The Chase Sapphire Reserve is arguably the hottest new credit card of 2016, and its popularity is costing Chase a lot in profits… at least in the short term.
 Per Bloomberg, the Sapphire Reserve has cost Chase $200-300 million in cardmember acquisition costs so far, which draws from their short term profits:

 JPMorgan Chase & Co.’s new Sapphire Reserve credit card will reduce the bank’s profit by $200 million to $300 million in the fourth quarter, according to Chief Executive Officer Jamie Dimon.

 “The card has been doing great” and was embraced by consumers before the bank did any marketing, Dimon said Tuesday at an investor conference in New York.
 “Now we have to account for acquisition cost in that business.”